Miserlou/Zappa/README.md

 #### Large Projects

 AWS currently limits Lambda zip sizes to 50 meg.
 If the project is larger than that, set the `slim_handler=true` in the zappa_settings.json.
 This just gives Lambda a small handler file.
 The handler file then pulls the large project down from S3 at run time.
-The initial load of the large project may add to runtime, but the different will be minimal on a warm lambda function.
+The initial load of the large project may add to runtime, but the difference should be minimal on a warm lambda function.

 #### Enabling Bash completion